-a) Fabrication and/or falsification of research related data, or in reported research outcomes.

-- b) Plagiarism in all research related matters, including publications, appropriation of someone else's ideas, processes, results, outputs, or words, without giving appropriate credit.
-[Refer Section # 3.0 and 5.0, below] - c) Inappropriate use of someone else's intellectual property (without reference, acknowledgment, or permission, as the case may be). - d) Denial of individual rights such as authorship to collaborative partners in research publications. - e) Non-compliance with University's policies on 'Conflict of Interest', 'Intellectual Property Rights' and 'Authorship Guidelines'. - f) Deliberate misuse of institutional or sponsored funds for financial gains. - g) Wilful failure to honour an agreement or contract with the funding agency to perform certain tasks. - h) Publishing any data or results that are against the internationally accepted general principles of research and scholarly activities. - i) Deliberate destruction of one's own or others' research data, records, or research related property. - j) Making use of any information in breach of any duty of confidentiality associated with the review of any manuscript or grant application. - k) Violation of (or non-compliance with) the code of ethics for research as established by the University.
-Wrongful attribution towards an approving authority, with wilful intent. - l) Inappropriate use of technology (e.g. misinformation resulting from manipulation of images through photo-editing technology or software)
+- a) Fabrication and/or falsification of research-related data, or in reported research outcomes. - b) Plagiarism in all research-related matters, including publications, appropriation of someone else's ideas, processes, results, outputs, or words, without giving appropriate credit.
+[Refer to Section 3.0, above, and 5.0, below] - c) Inappropriate use of someone else's intellectual property (without reference, acknowledgment, or permission, as the case may be). - d) Denial of individual rights such as authorship to collaborative partners in research publications. - e) Non-compliance with the University's policies on "Conflict of Interest", "Intellectual Property Rights" and "Authorship Policy". - f) Non-compliance with the University's "Policy on Code of Good Research Practice and Access to Participant Data." - g) Deliberate misuse of institutional or sponsored funds for financial gains. - h) Wilful failure to honour an agreement or contract with the funding agency, to perform certain tasks. - i) Publishing any data or results that are against the internationally accepted general principles of research and scholarly activities. - j) Deliberate destruction of one's own or others' research data, records, or research-related property. - k) Making use of any information in breach of any duty of confidentiality associated with the review of any manuscript or grant application. - 1) Violation of (or non-compliance with) the code of ethics for research as established by the University. - m) Wrongful attribution towards an approving authority (e.g., claiming approval from an Ethics Review Committee [ERC], Ethical Committee for Animal Care & Use [ECACU], biohazard assessment, etc, when such approval does not exist). - n) Inappropriate use of technology (e.g., misinformation resulting from manipulation of images through photo-editing technology or software)